-Measures Possible use - analysis leading to action Work-force composition - sex, race, age, full-time, part-time Analyse the extent of diversity Assess the implications of a preponderance of employees in different age groups, eg extent of loses through retirement Assess the extent to which the organization is relying on part-time staff Length of service distribution Indicate level of success in retaining employees Indicate preponderance of long or short- serving employees Enable analyses of performance of more experienced employees to be assessed Skills analysis/assessment - graduates, professionally/technically qualified, skilled workers Assess skill levels against requirements Indicate where steps have to be taken to deal with shortfalls Attrition - employee turnover rates for different categories of management and employees Indicate areas where steps have to be taken to increase retention rates Provide a basis for assessing levels of commitment
+Measures Possible use - analysis leading to action Workforce composition - gender, race, age, full time, part time Analyse the extent of diversity.
+Assess the implications of a preponderance of employees in different age groups, such as the extent of losses through retirement.
+Assess the extent to which the organization is relying on part-time staff.
+Length of service distribution Indicate level of success in retaining employees.
+Indicate preponderance of long- or short-serving employees.
+Enable performance of more experienced employees to be assessed.
+Skills analysis/assessment - graduates, professionally/technically qualified, skilled workers Assess skill levels against requirements.
+Indicate where steps have to be taken to deal with shortfalls.
+Attrition - employee turnover rates for different categories of management and employees Indicate areas where steps have to be taken to increase retention rates.
+Provide a basis for assessing levels of commitment.
+Attrition - cost of Support business case for taking steps to reduce attrition.
+Absenteeism/sickness rates Identify problems and need for more effective attendance management policies.
+Average number of vacancies as a percentage of total workforce Identify potential shortfall problem areas.
+Total payroll costs (pay and benefits) Provide data for productivity analysis.